mc-er/dact-sRNAs/README.md

-Dactylorhiza small RNAs
+# Differentially targeting analysis of small RNA between _Dactylorhiza_ species

-Code and scripts used in the analysis for the publication:
+Code and scripts used in the analysis for the publication: <br>
 [info to be inserted] // TODO: add citation and doi